Morozzzko/Morozzzko.github.io/_drafts/why-would-i-use-monads.md

 > A monad is just a _monoid_ in the category of endofunctors.
 What's the problem?

 The internet is full of jokes like this.
 It's a comprehensive definition, but it's _so vague_.
-To be fair, _most _definitions won't give you anything concrete.
+To be fair, _most_ definitions won't give you anything concrete.
 Giving a definition to monads is a lot like trying to give a proper definition to a "musical instrument".
 It's going to be either vague and correct or understandable and incomplete; simply because each instrument, just like each monad, plays a different role.
 I'll give you somewhat correct, but a little vague explanation.

 A `monad` is just a ~~fancy~~ mathematical name for abstractions that behave in a [specific way](/2018/09/08/monad-laws-in-ruby.html).
 In theory, it lets us chain them, compose them in different ways.
 In practice, we'd rarely notice the monadic nature of those abstractions.
 Let's focus on individual monads and see what they bring to the table.

 **Fact**: Ruby's built-in `Array` and `String` are _monoids_ too.
 We never think about it — that's how we should treat monads too.
 {: .notice--info }

-[Maybe](https://dry-rb.org/gems/dry-monads/1.3/maybe/) is an abstraction that allows us to express _absense of data_.
+[Maybe](https://dry-rb.org/gems/dry-monads/1.3/maybe/) is an abstraction that allows us to express _absence of data_.
 In practice, it enables us to do nil-safe computations and never worry about getting `undefined method for nil:NilClass`.
 It acts like an _extremely explicit_ alternative to `nil`.
 It may be good when you return it from a [repository](https://medium.com/@laertis.pappas/repository-pattern-in-ruby-i-decoupling-activerecord-and-persistence-e395e1b0cf69), but I don't use it my models.

 [Try](https://dry-rb.org/gems/dry-monads/1.3/try/) is a nice wrapper for exceptions.
 It's helpful if you need to chain some actions, which may raise an exception.
 The standard exception-catching mechanism may break the flow and make you jump around the code to get the full picture.
 Try saves you from this.